Skip to content

 Texttext, multiline, email, url, phone, color

-Numberinteger, currency, percent, rating
+Numberinteger, decimal, currency, percent, rating

 Otherboolean, choice, uuid, file, image, jsonb